The People vs. Larry Flynt

 The People vs. Larry Flynt is a 1996 American biographical drama film directed by Miloš Forman, chronicling the rise of pornographer Larry Flynt and his subsequent clash with religious institutions and the law.
 It stars Woody Harrelson, Courtney Love as his wife Althea, and Edward Norton as his attorney Alan Isaacman.
 The screenplay, written by Scott Alexander and Larry Karaszewski, spans about 35 years of Flynt's life, from his impoverished upbringing in Kentucky to his court battle with Reverend Jerry Falwell, and is based in part on the U.S. Supreme Court case Hustler Magazine v.
 Falwell.

-In addition to being a financial success, The People vs. Larry Flynt was acclaimed by critics and garnered Harrelson, Love, Norton and Forman multiple accolades and award nominations, including Best Actor for Harrelson and Best Director for Forman at the 69th Academy Awards.
+Despite limited success at the box office, The People vs. Larry Flynt was acclaimed by critics and garnered Harrelson, Love, Norton, and Forman numerous accolades, including a Best Actor nomination for Harrelson and Best Director nomination for Forman at the 69th Academy Awards.
 Forman won the Golden Globe Award for Best Director.

 Plot

-In 1952, 10-year-old Larry Flynt is selling moonshine in Kentucky.
-Twenty years later, Flynt and his younger brother, Jimmy, run the Hustler Go-Go club in Cincinnati.
-With profits down, Flynt decides to publish a newsletter for the club, the first Hustler magazine, with nude pictures of women working at the club.
+In 1972, Flynt and his younger brother, Jimmy, run the Hustler Go-Go, a struggling strip club in Cincinnati.
+In a bid to improve his business, Flynt decides to publish a newsletter for the club featuring nude photos of his strippers, which he names Hustler.
 The newsletter soon becomes a full-fledged magazine, but sales are weak.
-After Hustler publishes nude pictures of former first lady Jackie Kennedy Onassis in 1972, sales take off.
+After Hustler publishes photos of former first lady Jackie Kennedy Onassis sunbathing nude in 1972, it becomes a national sensation, and Larry decides to focus on it full-time.

-Flynt becomes smitten with Althea Leasure, a stripper who works at one of his clubs.
-With Althea and Jimmy's help, Flynt makes a fortune from sales of Hustler.
+Flynt becomes smitten with Althea Leasure, who he allows to work as a stripper despite her being underage.
 With his success comes enemies – as he finds himself a hated figure of anti-pornography activists.
-He argues with the activists, saying that "murder is illegal, but if you take a picture of it, you may get your name in a magazine or maybe win a Pulitzer Prize.
+He argues with the activists, declaring that "murder is illegal, but if you take a picture of it, you may get your name in a magazine or maybe win a Pulitzer Prize.
 However, sex is legal, but if you take a picture of that act, you can go to jail."
-He becomes involved in several prominent court cases, and befriends a young lawyer, Alan Isaacman.
-In 1975, Flynt loses a smut-peddling court decision in Cincinnati, but the decision is overturned on appeal; he is released from jail soon afterwards.
-Ruth Carter Stapleton, a Christian activist and sister of President Jimmy Carter, seeks out Flynt and urges him to give his life to Jesus.
-Flynt seems moved and starts letting his newfound religion influence everything in his life, including Hustler content.
-Althea detests the idea as she was molested by nuns during her years in Catholic School.
+He becomes involved in several prominent court cases, and befriends his young and idealistic lawyer, Alan Isaacman.

+In 1975, Flynt is convicted on pornography charges, but the decision is overturned on appeal; he is released from jail soon afterwards.
+Ruth Carter Stapleton, a Christian activist and sister of President Jimmy Carter, seeks out Flynt and urges him to give his life to Jesus; this results in Flynt attempting to turn his life around and even push for Hustler to become a more tasteful publication in line with his competitors.
+However, Althea, who blames molestation by nuns during her years in Catholic school for her problems in life, grows to resent him.